 The business took off.
 Clients were able to see that my strategies were proven because I was offering them the same cost-effective marketing services I was using to grow my business.
 Since inception, Savvy Copywriters has continued to grow year over year.

-We place our customer as the hero of every story we tell; not our company.
-We listen intently to our customers, our community, and our industry.
-This positions us to be able to produce compelling, insightful communications that serve a purpose beyond sales.
+I place our customers as the hero of every story we tell; not our company.
+I listen intently to our customers, our community, and our industry.
+This ear-on-the-ground approach positions us to be able to produce compelling, insightful communications that serve a purpose beyond sales.
 Operating under the notion of always providing value first, the profits have always followed.